rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 A common 6-sided dice can be used to generate a 256-bit number, but doing so can be somewhat confusing.
- You may try to map the numbers to binary but you'll find it's not so easy (1 dice gives you roughly 2.5-bits of entropy).
+ You may try to map the numbers to binary but you'll find it's not so easy (1 dice gives you 2.5-bits of entropy).
  To be safe you could just map odd and even rolls to binary 1 and 0, but this requires 256 dice rolls and isn't very efficient.

-A better aproach is to use a *Base-6* representation of a 256-bit number, which would require 99 dice rolls.
+A better aproach is to use a *Base-6* representation of a 256-bit number, which would require 100 dice rolls.
- This is the minimum number of *fair* dice rolls necessary to achieve 256-bits of entropy.
+ This is the number of *fair* dice rolls necessary to achieve 256-bits of entropy.

 Alternatively, and my recommendation,